-While driving through the road to reach your destination, you come across a number of infrastructures be it on the urban road or the outskirts of the town.
+While driving through the road to reach your destination, you come across several infrastructures be it on the urban road or the outskirts of the town.
 Some of the infrastructures are built to drive you safely, give information and cross the water bodies and terrain.
 There are many infrastructures which cross the water bodies.
 What are bridges, culverts, causeways, etc?
 In this article, we will focus on culverts.

 What is Culvert?